Keaton-Brewster/PowerPagesToolKit/README.md

   </tbody>
 </table>

-Import the utility function for creating DOMNodeReference(s)
+Import the utility function for creating PowerPagesElement(s)

 ```typescript
 import { createRef } from "powerpagestoolkit";
 ```

-Instantiate one, or multiple instances of a DOMNodeReference, and optionally configure advanced options
+Instantiate one, or multiple instances of a PowerPagesElement, and optionally configure advanced options

 ```javascript
 // Create a single reference (i.e. 'querySelector')